mu-opensource/Morpx-docs-en/MUVS3/MUVS3_Arduino/MUVS3_Arduino_Guide.md

 *Arduino cannot send messages to PC when MuVisionSensor is running in hardware serial mode, due to a communication conflict.*

+## AT Command Mode (For firmware after V1.1.5)

+1. Output Protocol Switch: set switch 1 upwards and switch 2 downwards.

+2. Connect the output RX pin of MU to TX pin of Arduino and TX pin of MU to RX pin of Arduino.

+## Image Transmission Mode (For firmware after V1.1.5)

+1. Output Protocol Switch: both switchs are upwards.

+2. Connect the output RX pin of MU to TX pin of Arduino and TX pin of MU to RX pin of Arduino.

 # Examples

 ball